Anthropology of the Brain: Consciousness, Culture, and Free Will (2014) suggests our minds extend beyond our bodies

 Recently, I had the good fortune to come across an essay – entitled Anthropology of the Brain: Consciousness, Culture, and Free Will (2014) – that expands upon the above-noted concept.

-I was keen to read about the anthropology of the brain after I read a book by City of Toronto Councillor John Filion.
-The latter book has prompted me to read more widely about how the human mind works.
+I was keen to read about the anthropology of the brain after I read a book by City of Toronto Councillor John Filion, which has prompted me to read more widely about how the human mind works.

 Some things we don’t know, about anything.
 “I don’t know” can, as has been remarked at an interview about death and dying on CBC Metro Morning on Nov.
 12, 2015, be a great way to start a conversation.
 As with any interaction, such a conversation can lead to many insights.